27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Explore the Fall Foliage in Mount Rainier National Park

-Fall is a special time for a visit to Mt.
+Fall is a special time to visit Mt.
 Rainer because of its colors.

 While the park is open all year round, Paradise overlook is only open weekends in winter (generally October-May) so check the park times while planning your fall trip.